0xBAMA/Vertexture/README.md

 write code to get color and then translate that to an x,y in main.cc, in the click callback

 pass that x,y, into the DudesAndTreesModel's function to handle that, drop the package

+  the simulation - listen to the audio recordings